18F/micropurchase-auctions/README.md

 1. [File a new issue using our template](https://github.com/18F/micropurchase-auctions/issues/new)

-2. Give your issue a title

-2. Fill out all the requested information
+2. Fill out as much of the requested information as possibble

 3. Add a label `new auction`

-4. When you're ready, click the "Submit new issue" button
+4. Click the "Submit new issue" button

 ## What happens next?